purr-platform/purr1/documentation/overview.md

 #### Arbitrary-precision arithmetic

 Most languages provide smaller numeric values for efficiency.
-Canel.és is not primarily concerned about the efficiency of programs written in it, so all of the default numeric types use arbitrary-precision arithmetic.
+Purr is not primarily concerned about the efficiency of programs written in it, so all of the default numeric types use arbitrary-precision arithmetic.
 This avoids having to explain floating points in at the beginning of